Entangled atomic ensemble and an yttrium-iron-garnet sphere in coupled microwave cavities: Results and Discussion

 For further analysis, we consider two cases.
-In the first case, cavity 1 and cavity 2 have the same detuning frequency with respect to the drive fields' frequency, i.e., $\Delta_1=\Delta_2=\Delta_a$, (symmetric detuning).
-If the first cavity is red-detuned or blue-detuned, the second cavity is also red-detuned or blue-detuned, correspondingly.
-In the second case, cavity 1 and cavity 2 have opposite detuning frequency with respect to the drive fields' frequency, i.e., $\Delta_1=-\Delta_2=-\Delta_a$, (non-symmetric detuning).
-If the first cavity is red-detuned, the second is blue-detuned and vice versa.
+In the first case, cavity 1 and cavity 2 have the same detuning frequency with respect to the frequency of the drive field, i.e., $\Delta_1=\Delta_2=\Delta_a$, (symmetric detuning).
+If the first cavity is red-detuned or blue-detuned, the second cavity is also red-detuned or blue-detuned.
+In the second case, cavity 1 and cavity 2 have opposite detuning frequencies with respect to the frequency of the drive field, i.e., $\Delta_1=-\Delta_2=-\Delta_a$, (non-symmetric detuning).
+If the first cavity is red-detuned, the second is blue-detuned, and vice versa.

 Next, we present phonon-ensemble entanglement ($E_N^{de}$) as a function of normalized cavity detuning $(\Delta_a/{\omega_d})$ against dimensionless magnon detuning $\tilde{\Delta}_n/ {\omega_d}$ in Fig.~\ref{fig:3}(a)-(b) and ensemble detuning $\Delta_e/{\omega_d}$ in Fig.~\ref{fig:3}(c)-(d).
-For given parameters, effective magnon detuning $\tilde{\Delta}_{n}$ includes magnon detuning with respect to the drive field and frequency shift of almost $3$ MHz due to magnomechanical interaction.
 In the left panel, we have symmetric cavity field detuning while in the right panel, the detuning is non-symmetric.
 It can be seen in Fig.~\ref{fig:3} (a)-(b) that significant entanglement is present for the complete range of effective magnon detuning.
-We note that the system remains stable for $\tilde{\Delta}_{n}$ from $0.4\,\omega_d$ to $2\,\omega_d$, however, we consider $0.6\leq\tilde{\Delta}_n/\omega_d\leq1.4$, where we get stronger entanglement.
-While $E_N^{de}$ is significant for the chosen range of $\tilde{\Delta}_{n}$, it strongly depends on the choice of cavity field detuning.
+We consider $0.6\leq\tilde{\Delta}_n/\omega_d\leq1.4$, where we get stronger entanglement.
+While $E_N^{de}$ is significant for the broad range of $\tilde{\Delta}_{n}$, it strongly depends on the choice of cavity field detuning.
 There are two distinct regions of cavity detuning where we find maximum entanglement.
 One region is around cavity resonance for both the symmetric and non-symmetric choices of detuning, while the other region depends on the choice.
 For the symmetric case, strong entanglement is also present around $\Delta_a\approx-1.75\,\omega_d$.
 However, for the non-symmetric case, this second region is around $\Delta_a\approx-\omega_d$.
 The lower panel in Fig.~\ref{fig:3} shows that $E_N^{de}$ is maximum around $\Delta_e\approx-\omega_d$, while the choices of cavity detuning are approximately the same as discussed above in the previous case.